Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 Storms cause damage in Texas

-Severe thunderstorms, including a “string of pearls,” or band of discrete, isolated rotating thunderstorms, or supercells, rapidly fired just west of Interstate 35 in Central Texas around 4 p.m. local time.
-The storms were erupting along a dryline, or the leading edge of arid air from the Desert Southwest, blossoming in a warm, moist and “unstable” air mass blowing in from the Gulf.
+Severe thunderstorms, including a “string of pearls,” or band of discrete, isolated rotating thunderstorms or supercells, rapidly fired just west of Interstate 35 in Central Texas around 4 p.m. local time.
+The storms were erupting along a dryline or the leading edge of arid air from the Desert Southwest, blossoming into a warm, moist and “unstable” air mass blowing in from the Gulf.

-At least 16 people were injured from what turned into an onslaught of tornadoes according to FOX Weather.
+At least 16 people were injured from what turned into an onslaught of tornadoes, according to FOX Weather.

 The first damaging tornado of the day struck Jacksboro, about 100 miles northwest of Dallas, where a high school was damaged among scores of other structures.